-The term shock collar is often interchangeably used with a stim collar and an E collar.
-But all the terms give a bit different notion about the training collars.
-Do they refer to the same thing? or are they different types of training collars?
-Here’s the complete detail regarding these terminologies, their brief history, ethical concerns, and their pros and cons.
+The term **shock collar** is often swapped with **stim collar** and **E collar**.
+But these terms paint slightly different pictures about training collars.
+Do they mean the same, or are they different types?
+Here’s the lowdown on these terms, a quick history, ethical worries, plus the good and bad bits.

 Stim Collar Vs E Collar Vs Shock Collar